emran-hasan/Digital-Unit-Automation/README.md

 # Digital-Unite-Automation-JUnit
 ## Project Summary:
-In this project, I have automated Selenium Junit WebDriver project the web form submission on [Digital Unite Practice Webform.]
-In this test uploads a file with a 2MB limit , submits the form.
+In this project, I have automated Selenium Junit WebDriver project the web form submission on https://www.digitalunite.com/practice-webform-learners  In this test uploads a file with a 2MB limit , submits the form.
 When submit the form , asserts the success message.

 ## Prerequisites:
 - Java